 The Academy ran its first course in March 2018 and has to date successfully engaged over 230 people who have taken part in the initial Information and advice session and many have gone onto the Level 1 qualification courses with 100% achieving their certificate in Preparing to Work in Adult Social Care.
 An amazing 59% of those who have currently completed the training have gone onto gain employment in the sector.

-We are working closely with employers to not only offer them newly trained candidates to fulfil their vacancy needs but to also support with any training needs of existing staff to support their progression.
+We are working closely with employers to not only offer them newly trained candidates to fulfil their vacancy needs but to also support any training needs of existing staff to support their progression.

 The Marbrook Centre, based near St Neots, is a specialist neurological rehabilitation service who have provided feedback on the benefits of working together with the Academy,